 - Spousal benefits: Should a spouse return to work?
 What benefits does a spouse have and when and how do they relate to benefits decisions by the client?

-- Claiming on Social Security: advantages and disadvantages at ages 62, 66, and 70
+- Claiming Social Security: Advantages and disadvantages at ages 62, 66, and 70

-- Coordinating benefits: Should you take Social Security first and higher-balance IRA distributions later, or take IRA balance first and enhanced Social Security benefits later?
+- Coordinating benefits: Should you take Social Security first and higher-balance IRA distributions later, or take IRA balances first and enhanced Social Security benefits later?